Jeff-Hostetler/wine-app/README.md

 # A Wine Pairing App
+on github pages at https://jeff-hostetler.github.io/wine-app/ -- (May not be up to date)

-#For Jeff
+# For Jeff
- - To run, go to app/ and run
+ - To run from root
  ```
- elm-live main.elm --open --debug --output=main.js
+ elm-live app/main.elm --open --debug --output=main.js
  ```

  - To format run